Solar thermal energy: High-temperature collectors

 The principal advantage of CSP is the ability to efficiently add thermal storage, allowing the dispatching of electricity over up to a 24-hour period.
 Since peak electricity demand typically occurs between about 4 and 8 pm, many CSP power plants use 3 to 5 hours of thermal storage.
 With current technology, storage of heat is much cheaper and more efficient than storage of electricity.
 In this way, the CSP plant can produce electricity day and night.
 If the CSP site has predictable solar radiation, then the CSP plant becomes a reliable power plant.
 Reliability can further be improved by installing a back-up combustion system.
 The back-up system can use most of the CSP plant, which decreases the cost of the back-up system.

 With reliability, unused desert, no pollution, and no fuel costs, the obstacles for large deployment for CSP are cost, aesthetics, land use and similar factors for the necessary connecting high tension lines.
 Although only a small percentage of the desert is necessary to meet global electricity demand, still a large area must be covered with mirrors or lenses to obtain a significant amount of energy.
 An important way to decrease cost is the use of a simple design.

 When considering land use impacts associated with the exploration and extraction through to transportation and conversion of fossil fuels, which are used for most of our electrical power, utility-scale solar power compares as one of the most land-efficient energy resources available:

 The federal government has dedicated nearly 2,000 times more acreage to oil and gas leases than to solar development.
 In 2010 the Bureau of Land Management approved nine large-scale solar projects, with a total generating capacity of 3,682 megawatts, representing approximately 40,000 acres.
-In contrast, in 2010, the Bureau of Land Management processed more than 5,200 applications gas and oil leases, and issued 1,308 leases, for a total of 3.2 million acres.
+In contrast, in 2010, the Bureau of Land Management processed more than 5,200 applications for gas and oil leases, and issued 1,308 leases, for a total of 3.2 million acres.
 Currently, 38.2 million acres of onshore public lands and an additional 36.9 million acres of offshore exploration in the Gulf of Mexico are under lease for oil and gas development, exploration and production.